TassiloPitrasch/monitory/README.md

  - `-f`: fail2ban ➡️ IPs newly blocked and unblocked by fail2ban.
 This flag needs an argument, either `full` if a list of the IP addresses should be displayed, `numbers` if the numbers are sufficient.
  - `-s`: ssh ➡️ Unsuccessful authentication attempts with the usernames defined in the settings-file.
+ - `-m`: ModSecurity: ➡️ Traffic blocked by ModSecurity.
+This flag can handle an argument: the minimum severity of an event to have it included in the monitoring reports (from 0 - 5).
  - `-d`: Docker ➡️ Running Docker services as defined (by the respective container names) in the settings-file.

 The metrics are collected since the last time the script was executed.